giourikilin/mining-design-decisions/deep_learning/docs/make-features.md

 given ontology classes will in stead be replaced with the class names.

 `--params` is a list of `key=value` items used to specify parameters for the feature generator.
-See the docs of the [run](./run.md) command for an example.
+See the docs of the [run](./run.md) command for more information; `--params` works in exactly the same way as `--hyper-params`, including prefixing mechanics in case multiple feature generators are used (in the `run` command).